gejingquan/gejingquan.github.io/_pages/about.md

 * Proficiency in ARM assembly programming
 * Good at software and hardware co-design
 * Proficiency in software analysis
-* Proficient in LLM-based security applications
+* Proficiency in LLM-based security applications